Zhengzhouhao/EzWindSLIC/README.md

 If you get an error running the activator then:
 Make sure that you have a UEFI motherboard and are NOT booted into legacy mode.
 Try using Daz' Windows Loader.
 Your OS may not be supported.

+To uninstall this activator:
+Run the batch file again.
+When the script prompts you press any key to uninstall and reboot when prompted.

+To use a custom product key:
+Open an admin command prompt, and launch the script with a '-custom' switch.
+WARNING: MAKE SURE THE CUSTOM PRODUCT KEY YOU TYPE IS EXACTLY 29 CHARACTERS AND DOES NOT HAVE SPACES!
+If you do not heed this warning, your computer WILL NOT BOOT!